GRE Guide for Nurses

 How Long Will Your Scores Be Valid?

-Students who take the exam after July 1, 2016, can use their scores for exactly five years from the test date.
+Scores are valid for five years following the test date.
+For example, scores for a test taken on July 3, 2021, are reportable through July 2, 2026.
 This is a change from the previous system, which allowed students to use exam scores for five years following only the year of the test.

 Are you ready to earn your online nursing degree?